 Using the GOV.UK “Register and Maintain a Trust” service

-The website “Manage your trust’s details” is the main route for routine updates.
-Most actions — registering, making changes, annual declarations and closing a record — are quickest online.
+The GOV.UK service “Manage your trust’s details” is the main route for routine trust administration.
+Most actions — initial registration, making changes to trustee or beneficiary details, submitting annual declarations and closing a trust record — are quickest when done online.

 Use the online service when you have your URN or UTR to hand.
-That single reference helps the system find the correct record straight away.
+That single reference number helps the system locate the correct trust record straight away.
+It is worth noting that the TRS register itself is not publicly accessible (unlike Companies House), so only authorised users can view or amend records.

 Calling the TRS helpline to change security details

 Phone is best for security updates that block online access.
-Expect identity checks before staff will update a number.
+Expect identity checks — HMRC will verify the lead trustee’s name, date of birth and possibly National Insurance number before staff will update any details.

 When to send a letter and what to include

-Send a letter if you must provide original documents or want a paper trail.
-Post is also sensible for formal confirmations.
+Send a letter if you must provide original documents (such as a certified copy of a death certificate or trust deed) or want a paper trail for formal confirmations.

-Always include the URN or UTR, the lead person’s full name, date of birth and a clear reference to the process you’re asking for.
-Missing identifiers cause delays.
+Always include the URN or UTR, the lead trustee’s full name, date of birth and a clear description of the action you are requesting.
+Missing identifiers are the single biggest cause of delays with postal correspondence.

 | Situation | Best route | What to include |